Search Results for: "International Organization for Migration IOM"

 To build Ethiopia’s resilience to shocks by seeking to support the Government of Ethiopia to lead an effective and accountable humanitarian response system.
 It will have four key strands: Providing technical assistance to the Government of Ethiopia to lead and deliver an effective and accountable humanitarian response , delivering food and cash to people in humanitarian need in the most effective way, respond to emergency humanitarian needs in the most effective way and monitoring, evaluation and learning to strengthen humanitarian delivery in Ethiopia.

+The Syrian Vulnerable Peoples Scheme (SVPRS) and Vulnerable Childrens Resettlement Scheme (VCRS) are programmes designed to support the Government's aim to resettle vulnerable refugees from the Syrian conflict.
 The commitment to resettle 20,000 refugees from Syria by 2020 was made by the Government in September 2015.
 Funding enables authorities to provide refugees who have fled conflict and persecution with a safe environment and the chance to rebuild their lives.
-The Home Office Official Development Assistance (ODA) budget pays for two resettlement schemes: The Syrian Vulnerable Persons Resettlement Scheme (SVPRS) and the Vulnerable Children Resettlement Scheme (VCRS).
-Home Office ODA funding pays for food, shelter and training for up to 12 months.
+The funding pays for food, shelter and training for up to 12 months.
+By the end of September 2019, over 18,000 refugees had found safety in the UK to rebuild their lives as part of the Vulnerable Persons Resettlement Scheme.
+The Home Office is on-track to deliver the full VPRS commitment by the end of 2020.

 Support displacement-affected people and host communities in marginalised areas of Ethiopia through improved basic social services (including education, health, WASH), livelihoods and vocational training, shelter and protection.
 Support in areas of outward migration and in response to migration challenges.
 DFID will also support the deployment of standby/surge personnel for pivotal technical specialist positions as part of emergency responses.